erinbuckels/starter-academic/content/project/short-dark-tetrad-sd4/index.md

 ---
 **Description:** The SD4 is a 28-item self-report questionnaire to assess the Dark Tetrad of personality (Machiavellianism, narcissism, psychopathy, and sadism).
 Items can be administered with or without the subheadings

-**Instructions:** Rate your agreement with each statement using a 5-point scale
+**Instructions:** Rate your agreement with each statement using a 5-point scale:

 | Strongly</br>Disagree | Disagree | Neutral | Agree | Strongly</br>Agree |